ZephyrLib/se-radio-transmission-protocol/README.md

 ## Planned Features
 1. Increase bandwidth by supporting more than one antenna, as each antenna can only transmit once per tick.
+2. Rewrite the code to be more compact and clean (this is the first attempt).